weknowinc/webcomponents_handson/README.md

 ### Scenario 1: webComponent Hello World

-In the [initial example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-hello) you'll find 3 files:
+In the [initial hello example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-hello) you'll find 3 files:

 - The style file `wk-hello.css`: Which in this initial case doesn't have code.
 - The TypeScript file with the webComponent description `wk-hello.ts`: Interesting thing about it is the inclussion of LIT an outline components which make everything work.
 In this simple example we create a component, nothing more.